sql-machine-learning/elasticdl/docs/tutorials/elasticdl_cloud.md

 ```

 We launch a training job with 2 PS pods and 4 worker pods.
 The master pod and
-PS pods are set with priority, while worker pods are set with low priority.
-The
+PS pods are set with high priority, while worker pods are set with low priority.
-training docker image will be pushed to google cloud repo.

 ```bash
 elasticdl train \